Samata Shroff, PA-C

 "I really appreciate the fact that at Cancer Treatment Centers of America, patients are treated as individuals and the treatment they receive is much more than something simply based on a textbook protocol.
 No two patients are alike, and no one wants to be treated theoretically.
 Patients feel more comfortable and know that, at that moment, we are treating only them."

 - MS, Physician Assistant Practice - Rosalind Franklin University of Medicine and Science, North Chicago, IL

 - BS, Biochemistry - University of Illinois at Chicago

 - National Commission on Certification of Physician Assistants

 Practicing Since: 2005

 Shroff obtains detailed medical histories for patients and performs physical and gynecological examinations.
-Working in conjunction with Dr. Williams, she also orders and interprets lab and imaging tests, writes orders for chemotherapy and prescribes medications to treat symptoms and side effects.
+Working in conjunction with Dr. Beck, she also orders and interprets lab and imaging tests, writes orders for chemotherapy and prescribes medications to treat symptoms and side effects.
 Furthermore, she follows the recovery and progress of patients who have undergone surgical treatment.

 Shroff’s field experience includes research studies focused on hypertension, type 2 diabetes, osteoarthritis and other medical conditions.

 One of the most important things Shroff feels she does is carefully listen to her patients.
 She makes sure to listen to and answer all of their questions and address any concerns they may have.